 - They haven’t developed processes to do it.

-- They haven’t hired and developed the team of people with the skills to do it.
+- They haven't hired and developed a team of people with the skills to do it.

 We used to be like that 14 years ago, but that doesn't make them bad at what they do.

-They are good at what they do, it’s just something different to what we do today.
+They are good at what they do; it's just something different from what we do today.

 It’s taken me years to get to this point and deliver a service like this.

 I used to fix problems the old way Traditional IT Support companies did.

-We’d rush around… deal with problems as fast as we could… and we made sure the users were happy when we finished.
+We'd rush around, deal with problems as fast as we could, and made sure the users were happy when we finished.

-But I found there were 2 fundamental problems with that model…
+But I found there were two fundamental problems with that model.

 But I realized my clients needed something more… and I figured out how to give them more.

 The issue was that the role of technology in business changed.
-One of my clients described it really well.
-She used to say that a strong business was like a stool in the past and it needed 3 strong legs to be stable... people, product and process.
-If any 1 was weak the business would be unstable… just like a 2-legged stool.
-But now she sees it as a 4-legged chair and the 4th leg in a successful business is technology.
+One of my clients described it well.
+She used to say that a strong company was like a stool in the past, and it needed three strong legs to be stable... people, product, and process.
+If anyone were weak, the business would be unstable… just like a 2-legged stool.
+But now she sees it as a 4-legged chair, and the 4th leg in a successful business is technology.
 So technology became a strategic senior management issue.